Underdog promo code CBSSPORTS2: Play $5, get $75 offer for Patriots vs. Seahawks

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-The Big Game is on Sunday at Levi's Stadium and New England Patriots vs. Seattle Seahawks is your last chance to use Underdog promo code CBSSPORTS2 to get $75 in Fantasy bonus entries after playing your first $5 in Fantasy entries during the NFL season.
-Jaxon Smith-Njigba and Stefon Diggs are proven stars at wide receiver and they'll be among the most popular options on Sunday on some of the best DFS apps.
+The Seattle Seahawks and New England Patriots will go head-to-head in the Big Game on Sunday at Levi's Stadium, and right now you can use Underdog promo code CBSSPORTS2 to get $75 in Fantasy bonus entries after playing your first $5 in Fantasy entries.
+Seattle has beaten New England in each of their last three matchups, but the Pats prevailed when they previously met in The Big Game.
+This will be the 10th rematch in the history of The Big Game.
+Sam Darnold and Drake Maye were both No. 3 overall picks in their respective draft classes and they're both making their first appearance in the Big Game today.
+They'll be popular options for play on the best DFS apps, but what are the best Underdog picks for Seahawks vs. Patriots?
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, February 8